novaia/ntg/README.md

 ## Setup
 After cloning, create a directory at the root of the repository called ``data``.

+## Legacy Code
+ The ``legacy`` directory contains all the NTG code that was originally implemented in Tensorflow.
+This code is no longer maintained, but is kept here for reference.
+In order to run it, use the Docker environment described by the ``legacy/Dockerfile`` and ``legacy/docker-compose.yaml`` files.

 ## Docker Environment

 Building image: